 Graduate students may find it necessary or advisable to withdraw from one or more courses during a term.
-If a student withdraws from all courses in which they are enrolled, they must withdraw from the university.
-The deadline for withdrawal depends upon the schedule for the course and the format of the course.
-Consult the Graduate Academic Calendar posted on the website of the School of Graduate Studies and Research for course withdrawal deadlines.
+If a student withdraws from all courses in which they are enrolled, they must

 To withdraw from a course (but remain enrolled in at least one course), a student must complete an Application to Withdraw from a Graduate Course form.
 It is the student's responsibility to submit the withdrawal form to the School of Graduate Studies and Research by the withdrawal deadline for each course.
 Students who do not officially withdraw from a course by the established deadline may receive a grade of "F." A graduate student who receives an "F" is ineligible to continue graduate studies at The University of North Carolina at Pembroke, and the student will be dismissed.